AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 ### Undoing a command : `undo`

 Resets the state of OH to before the execution of the latest command.
-However, the undo command does not work for closing and then relaunching the app.
+However, the undo command does not work for exiting and then relaunching the app.
-All commands except 'filter' can be undone.

 Format: `undo`